1971 in video games

 Computer Space was released in 1971.

 1971 is the first year of the commercial video game industry with the release of Computer Space by Nutting Associates and Galaxy Game by Mini-Computer Applications.
-The majority of digital games remained on mainframe computers and time-sharing networks, while an increasing number were demonstrated outside of traditional computing audiences.
+The majority of digital games remained exclusive mainframe computers and time-sharing networks, while an increasing number of them were demonstrated outside of traditional computing audiences.
 Several developments of games later commercialized – including Oregon Trail and the Magnavox Odyssey console – are first publicly tested in this period.